ESE546-Team18/Golf-Swing-Classification-and-Root-Cause-Feedback/README.md

 ## Cloning the repository

-Remember to also clone and update the submodule
+Remember to also clone and update the submodules (mmpose and golfdb)

 ```bash
 git clone --recursive https://github.com/jbwenjoy/golf-pose-preprocessing.git
 ```

-Or step by step
+Or step by step (mmpose for example)

 ```bash
 git clone https://github.com/jbwenjoy/golf-pose-preprocessing.git